NathanKr/generic-make-http-request/README.md

 <h3>Logic</h3>
 <h4>fetchDataEngine</h4>
 <p>This function fetch the data from the server and call setData, setError , setIsLoading accordingly</p>
-<p>You need to call this function either on button click or page load via useEffect</p>
+<p>You need to call this function either on button click handler or page load via useEffect</p>

 ```ts